The Deep Cycle Battery

-Deep Cycle Batteries are Leading the Charge in Energy Storage
+Deep Cycle Battery is Leading the Charge in Energy Storage

 When electrical power is drawn from the battery, a chemical reaction takes place between the plates and liquid electrolyte releasing electrons.
 These free electrons in the form of an electrical current flow through electrical conductors mounted on the battery and out via lead terminals providing the electricity required to start the car.

 As the lead acid battery becomes discharged, the sulphuric acid forms deposits onto the lead plates, but when the lead acid battery is recharged again, the sulphuric acid breaks down and returns back into their separate lead and lead oxide components.
 Heat is generated by this constant charging and discharging of the battery evaporating the water inside.

 This evaporation meant that older lead acid batteries needed to be “topped-up” with more distilled water on a monthly basis but the modern maintenance free lead acid battery is fully sealed against leakage in which the electrolyte in the form of a gel is contained in separate compartments are now used.

 The result is that these fully sealed batteries can be rotated upside down or positioned sideways in the event of an accident without any risk of an acid leakage.
 Also these modern batteries have safety valves fitted which allow the venting of fumes during the charging, the discharging and changes in atmospheric pressure when driving at altitude.

 The lead acid battery is the only batteries suitable to be used in alternative energy systems but the continuous cycle of discharging a battery into a load (night time hours) and then recharging the battery (sunlight hours) many times over requires a different type of battery as not all lead acid batteries are the same.
 The most important requirement of a battery is whether it is a Deep Cycle Battery or a Shallow Cycle Battery because what batteries like best is being charged steadily and gradually to maintain their voltage.